-- While a worldwide community management service like VOMS [R 9] makes the aggregation of VO accounting data from different infrastructures simple, it would be feasible to implement a VO name transformation to combine the data from infrastructures who have named the same VO differently. - Another issue is the unambiguous mapping of user accounts to VOs.
+- For the aggregation of user data it is assumed that all interoperating infrastructures use a user identity based on X.509 certificates signed by IGTF recognized Certificate Authorities. - While a worldwide community management service like VOMS [R 9] makes the aggregation of VO accounting data from different infrastructures simple, it would be feasible to implement a VO name transformation to combine the data from infrastructures who have named the same VO differently. - Another issue is the unambiguous mapping of user accounts to VOs.
 In some cases users might belong to more than one VO in which case identifying to which VO the utilization results would go is not possible.
-Extra effort will be needed to check the fulfilment of arranged pledges. - The issue of exchanging data identifying a user has been a contentious one.
+Extra effort will be needed to check the fulfilment of arranged pledges.

+- The issue of exchanging data identifying a user has been a contentious one.
 It is frequently asserted that this is illegal under the laws of certain countries.
 Extensive research was undertaken by the Joint Security Policy Group (JSPG) in EGEE-III during the development of the Grid Policy on the Handling of User-Level Job Accounting Data [R 45] with the result that legal advice was given that with the appropriate acceptable use policy and the agreement signed by the user and by the Resource Centre running the accounting repository, then the collection, storage and restricted display of data identified by UserDN is acceptable.
-This issue might have to be re-evaluated again when exchanging accounting data with other infrastructures like e.g. DEISA [R 29]. - Current accounting is only of CPU of batch jobs but the interfaces between infrastructures should also allow the integration of other types of accounting record as they are developed. - The currently agreed unit for normalization of CPU time in EGEE, EGI, and WLCG is HEPSPEC06 hours [R 46].
+This issue might have to be re-evaluated again when exchanging accounting data with other infrastructures like e.g. DEISA [R 29].
+For the future it would be recommendable to have such an agreed core AUP with those Infrastructure Providers. - Current accounting is only of CPU of batch jobs but the interfaces between infrastructures should also allow the integration of other types of accounting record as they are developed. - The currently agreed unit for normalization of CPU time in EGEE, EGI, and WLCG is HEPSPEC06 hours [R 46].
 For interoperation with an infrastructure that does not collect this value from the resources running jobs, some conversion factor must be negotiated.